-Harry rubbed at the skin covering the top of this thumb.
+Harry rubbed at the skin covering the top of his thumb.

 ‘You do have a wand, yes?’
-Salazar peered down at him.
-His serpent slithered up atop Salazar’s head and stared down at Harry, too.
+Salazar peered down at him, his serpent slithering up atop his head and stared down at Harry.
 ‘What is it?’

 ‘Ebony, eleven and a third inches.
 My old phoenix feather dissolved in basilisk venom at its core.’